 Connect with like-minded specialists, share information, overcome barriers

 Learn more about precision oncology from peers and field-leaders

 Define data-driven best practice through local and national networks

 Thank you for joining the MDIP community.
 Our team will get back to you with further detail.

-Following the successful launch of the Molecular Diagnostic Innovation Partnership on 24 November 2020, we expect to run an exciting face-to-face conference mid/late Summer 2021 (covid-19 permetting) and we are keen to hear about your own experiences and solutions in respect of embedding biomarkers into routine clinical cancer care.
-We kindly encourage you to review the themes we wish to explore in our first conference and complete our Abstracts and Posters Submission Form by 28 February 2021, should you be willing to share some highlights on your research and work.Discover conference themes
+Following the successful launch of the Molecular Diagnostic Innovation Partnership on 24 November 2020, we expect to run an exciting face-to-face conference in 2022 (Covid-19 permetting) and we are keen to hear about your own experiences and solutions in respect of embedding biomarkers into routine clinical cancer care.
+We kindly encourage you to review the themes we wish to explore in our first conference and complete our Abstracts and Posters Submission Form, should you be willing to share some highlights on your research and work.Discover conference themes

 The patient journey

 Thank you for submitting your abstract.
 Our team will get back to you regarding the next steps.

 The MDIP will run as an autonomous organisation, underpinned by collaborative partnerships between different stakeholders.
 Operational aspects of the MDIP will be supported by the OncoDNA MDIP team, under the leadership of the OncoDNA UK country lead.
 The strategic focus of the MDIP will be directed by the Strategic Advisory Board (SAB), whose recommendations will be relayed to the OncoDNA MDIP team.

 • 1-2 academic with expertise in cancer genomics (physician or scientist)